realgoatish/somerset/README.md

 ## Usage

-`Somerset` works by including it on pages where you would like SEO attributes to be added.
-Once included on the page you pass it a configuration object with the page's SEO properties.
-This can be dynamically generated at a page level or in some cases your API may return an SEO object.
+`Somerset` works by including it on pages where you would like SEO attributes to be added and passing it props to render OpenGraph/Meta tags.
+It also offers components for rendering JSON-LD.

 ### Setup